kamalasaurus/sandl/README.md

 TODO:

-1. finish create code + git repo generation flow
+1. finish create code + git repo generation flow + precache-url generation + watch script w/ liveserver so it lints and updates the precache urls
-2. setup wizard upon attempt to create without config
-3. print out directions in help if .env does not exist
 5. concatenate server code
 6. finish pre and post scripts
 7. add command for glsl and web assembly
-8. add concatenation code for service worker to preload assets

 1. SWITCH FROM JSHINT TO ESLINT!!